opencpu/opencpu-server/README.md

 ## Building from source

 OpenCPU can be build on all major Linux distributions.
-However only on Ubuntu it
+However not that only on Ubuntu it comes standard with security policies enabled.
+On other distributions you need to

  - `deb` package (Debian, Ubuntu): see [wheezy.md](wheezy.md)
  - `rpm` package (Fedora, CentOS, SUSE): see [rpm/readme.md](rpm/readme.md)